 The most essential element in reducing inflammation is caloric restriction.
 Becoming overweight comes from eating too many calories, whether they comes from fat, flour or sugar.
 Americans, on average, acquire 60 percent of their calories from flour, sugar and oils.
 The solution is to replace the refined calories with vegetation calories that allow for greater food consumption with lower calories.

 The important thing is to avoid extra salt, flour, refined oils and refined sugar.

 One does not need to understand the chemistry of chronic inflammation to employ an anti-inflammatory lifestyle.
 It is crucial to understand that inflammation is the underlying cause of disease and most chronic pain.

-The information herein on "Chronic Inflammation: Chiropractic Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Chronic Inflammation: Chiropractic Treatment" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.

 Dr. Alex Jimenez DC, MSACP, RN* CIFM*, IFMCP*, ATN*, CCST